sontrinh2003/Markr/README.md

 ## AI tooling disclosure

-This project was built with **Claude** (Anthropic), used as an AI coding assistant directly in this conversation to: scaffold the Next.js Pages Router project, write all components and CSS from the screenshot/reference analysis, and verify the project builds and runs (`npm run build`, `npm run dev`) before delivery.
+This project was built with **Claude** (Anthropic), used as an AI coding assistant to: scaffold the Next.js Pages Router project, write all components and CSS from the screenshot/reference analysis, and verify the project builds and runs (`npm run build`, `npm run dev`) before delivery.
 No other AI coding tools were used.